Advice to improve your movement, fitness, and overall health from the world #1 in orthopedics.

 Years ago, pregnant women were told to take it easy for nine months.
 Not so much anymore.
-“Back then, the guidelines were so restrictive because there was no research and there was concern that activity would hurt mom and baby,” says Polly de Mille, RN, RCEP, CSCS, USAT, Director of Sports Performance at HSS.
+“Back then, the guidelines were so restrictive because there was no research and there was concern that activity would hurt mom and baby,” says Polly de Mille, RN, RCEP, CSCS, USAT.
 But now we know better.
 Exercise can reduce the risk of many pregnancy pain points, including constipation, bloating, sleep issues, excessive weight gain, exhaustion, and even some of pregnancy’s more serious snags, like high blood pressure, gestational diabetes and pre-eclampsia, de Mille says.

 Plus, regular exercise will help prepare you for the hard work of labor.
 (You’ll thank us later.)
 Of course, you should always check with your doctor to make sure you’re cleared for exercise.
 But most women with uncomplicated pregnancies should be able to work out safely.